Friday, August 1, 2025

 These are not just policy promises—they are clear indicators of Delhi’s intent to build a resilient and future-ready EV economy.

 Environment Minister Manjinder Singh Sirsa affirmed the government’s commitment to ensuring widespread access to EV charging and swapping stations.
-By 2030, the capital aims to offer 100% charging availability for all EV types—a goal All India EV believes will set the benchmark for urban centers across the country.
+By 2030, the capital aims to offer 100% charging availability for all EV types—a goal India EV believes will set the benchmark for urban centers across the country.

 This policy is also designed to align with the Centre’s PM E-DRIVE scheme, enhancing synergy between central and state efforts.
 Additionally, the Delhi government plans to reinforce the State EV Fund, drawing resources from the Air Ambience Fund and levies on non-electric vehicles.
 A dedicated Delhi Clean Mobility Center will oversee effective implementation.

-From All India EV’s perspective, Delhi’s EV Policy 2.0 is a powerful example of how urban governments can lead the charge toward a sustainable future.
+From India EV’s perspective, Delhi’s EV Policy 2.0 is a powerful example of how urban governments can lead the charge toward a sustainable future.
 If successfully implemented, it will not only clean up Delhi’s air but also redefine its workforce, energy use, and public perception of electric mobility.

 We urge other states to draw inspiration from Delhi’s bold vision, and we stand ready to support policymakers, manufacturers, and citizens in making electric mobility a reality nationwide.